'There'll be no racism at 2018 World Cup matches'

 "Racism in Russia is like fashion," he had told the BBC.
 "It comes from abroad, from different countries.
 Ten years ago, some fans may have given a banana to black guys -- it was just for fun."

-Smertin, who made 55 international appearances for Russia, told CNN he had since been learning about the issues.
+Smertin told CNN he had since been learning about the issues.

 "It's a global problem," he said.
 "I wouldn't say in this case Russia is a different country, that's why I was appointed.